 Ordering Project Literature

 Need to order literature?
 Fill out our Project Literature Request Form!
 Please DO NOT order through 4HOnline, as those titles are not county specific.
-Instead, peruse the Project Guide, choose up to five FREE titles (additional titles beyond the five are available for purchase), and submit your form via email, fax, or mail to the Extension office.
+Instead, peruse the Project Guide, choose up to five FREE titles (additional titles beyond the five are available for purchase).
 Depending on our inventory, we do our best to fill orders within two weeks.